Canaan Dogs: What's Good About 'Em, What's Bad About 'Em

 Get your Canaan Dog involved in herding, or agility (obstacle course), or advanced obedience.
 They need physical outlets for their energy and mental outlets for their intelligent minds.

-- Mind of their own.
+4. Mind of their own.
 Canaan Dogs are capable of learning a great deal, but they can also be stubborn and manipulative.
 You must show them, through absolute consistency, that you mean what you say.
 It often takes an experienced trainer to bring out the inherent genius in this complicated breed.
-Read more about Canaan Dog Training.
+Read my free online training programs.

 Related posts you might enjoy